kkanggu/Online-Judge/README.md

 #9370 Fail.
 (Unidentified Destinaiton)
 >	Dijkstra
 >	I failed this about 33%.
 And I passed every counterexamples.
 I really wanna know what is wrong...

+***
+### Day 51
+#9370 End.
+(Unidentified Destinaiton)
+>	Dijkstra
+>	I separated to even and odd.
+I set the weight of road that must pass odd number, and set others to even.
+>	Check the weight of shortest path.
+If it's odd, then this route contains the road that must pass.

+#11657 End.
+(Time Machine)
+>	Bellman Ford
+>	I failed this with IndexOutOfBounds error.
+I'll find out why this happend.